Sami Feller: Chicago Red Stars

 Feller declared for the 2023 NWSL Draft but was ultimately not selected.
 She later was invited to the Chicago Red Stars' preseason camp in January 2023 as a non-rostered invitee.
 After training with the Red Stars, Feller signed a three-year contract with an additional option on March 25, 2023.
 She made her professional debut in the club's season opener, entering the match as a substitute in a 3–2 loss to San Diego Wave FC.
 As the year progressed, Feller moved from midfield to the backline, converting into a center back.
 However, due to a hip injury, she was placed on the season-ending injury list and missed a portion of her rookie year.
 The Red Stars went on to finish 2023 in last place and 12th overall in the standings.

 Over the offseason, Feller's former youth coach at Real Colorado, Lorne Donaldson, was hired as the Red Stars' new head coach.
 Feller recuperated over the first half of 2024 and was removed from the season-ending injury list on July 5.
 Her time with the Red Stars came to a close as she mutually terminated her contract with the club on September 16, 2024.

-SFK Rīga
+Riga FC

-On February 6, 2025, Feller signed for Latvian Women's League title-holders SFK Rīga.
+On February 6, 2025, Feller signed for Latvian Women's League title-holders Riga FC.
+In her lone season in Latvia, she found her footing offensively, scoring 12 goals across 10 league matches.